 Research and development expenses primarily consist of engineering and product development personnel costs and allocated overhead costs.
-Research and development costs exclude capitalized software development costs, as they are capitalized as a component of property and equipment, net and amortized to platform cost of revenue over the term of their useful life.
-We anticipate investments in this area to increase on an absolute dollar basis and as a percentage of revenue in the short-term as we continue to invest in innovative solutions to support our customers' rapidly evolving needs.
+Research and development costs exclude internal-use software development costs, as they are capitalized as a component of property and equipment, net and amortized to platform cost of revenue over the term of their estimated useful life.
+We anticipate investments in this area to increase slightly on an absolute dollar basis, but to decrease as a percentage of revenue in the short-term, as we balance growth initiatives and investments in innovative solutions to support our customers' rapidly evolving needs.